bouwe77/bouwe77.github.io/content/pages/expected-and-unexpected-errors-draft.md

 The analysis of where the _cause_ of the problem lies is important: You don't want fix the client app, when actually the API is wrong.
 If you fix things in the wrong place, for example make the client app handle either correct and incorrect responses, you are obfuscating the real problem.

-Of course, sometimes you are dependent on external parties, and a quick fix can be convenient, but strive to prevent these kind of things as it makes the source code brittle, unclear, and unmaintainable.
+Of course, sometimes you are dependent on external parties, and a quick fix can be convenient, but strive to prevent these kind of things as it makes things brittle, unclear, and unmaintainable.

 It is often the case an API, and the client consuming it, are built in different programming languages, so unexpected errors are common.
 By just sticking to the contract, you'll find issues earlier, most likely already when testing, so you'll ship robust code, and prevent as much as unexpected errors as possible.